lakshmankumar12/general_reading_notes/tcp_learning.md

 * So sender waits for a dupthresh(typically 3) before retransmitting
 * In addition to retrasmitting pkts congestion control procedures are undertaken as well.

+* When a fast-retransmission is done, TCP notes the highest seq number sent so far before the retransmission.
+Thi is called the recovery point.
+* TCP is said to be in recovery until a ACK for the recovery point arrives.
+* ACK that advances window, but not yet catching up recovery point are called partial-ACKs.
+* On partial-ACKs TCP immediately transmits next segments.
+* This partial-ACK is part of New-Reno.
+Before that, any acceptable ack will bring out of recovery.

+### Retransmission with Selective ACK

+* Gap between ACK and the in-window received pkts are called holes
+* There are 3 or 4 sack-blocks.
+* SACK is generated as soon a out of sequence is detected.
+It can be due to loss or out-of-order arrival.
+*

 # Question: